 This river sees a brief but robust run of large king salmon that average 20-40 lbs.
 These king salmon attract a healthy native population of spectacular rainbow trout.
 These feisty residents lurk behind the salmon as they are spawning and well-presented single egg patterns including beads and glow bugs are very effective with light tackle.
 Currently, this river remains closed for all sport fishing for king salmon to protect escapement in recent seasons of low abundance.
 Until reopened, we are only taking Chuitna rainbow trout and silver salmon trips.

 The river is ideal fly fishing water for big silvers that are fresh from the ocean and very aggressive.
 Tackle includes various streamer flies, leeches, wooly buggers, single egg patterns as well as conventional tackle such as spinners or cured salmon eggs.
 The limit is three fish per person, per day but the clear, creek-like conditions do allow for sight fishing and multiple catch and release opportunities.
-Silvers arrive in the Chuit in mid to late July and run well into August.
+Silvers arrive in the Chuitna in mid to late July and run well into August.